-The ATIP Office does not only process Access to Information Act and Privacy Act requests.
-During the reporting period, it received 209 requests for advice from PSC managers and employees regarding a variety of issues and questions related to both Acts.
+In addition to processing Access to Information Act and Privacy Act requests, the ATIP Office received 248 requests for advice from PSC managers and employees, as well as from other organizations regarding a variety of issues and questions related to both acts.

 The ATIP Office was also involved in PSC initiatives such as:

-The ATIP office manager is also member of PSC working groups and working group sub-committees and offers them advice related to privacy and protection of personal information.
+The ATIP coordinator is also a member of the PSC Executive Management Committee and sub-committees and offers them advice related to access, privacy and the protection of personal information.

-The ATIP Office also provided three training sessions to approximately 20 PSC employees and managers.
-It created an ATIP Liaison/Office of Primary Interest working group that meets every six weeks to discuss best practices, address gaps and provide training opportunities.
+The Office created an ATIP liaison working group that met 12 times during the reporting period to discuss best practices, address gaps and provide training opportunities.

-During the reporting period, the ATIP Office continued to use the AccessPro Case Management and Redaction software and, over the next reporting period, will be updating it to the newest version available.
+During the reporting period, the ATIP Office continued to use the AccessPro Case Management and Redaction software and updated it to the newest version available.